 What is Coasteering?

 Coasteering is known by a number of different terms such as adventure swimming, sea-level traversing and cliff jumping.
 It can be a combined rock and water based activity.
-Coasteering is a physical activity that encompasses movement along the intertidal zone of a rocky coastline on foot or by swimming, without the aid of boats, surf boards or other craft.
+When you come Coasteering in Wales, you’ll enjoy a physical activity that encompasses movement along the intertidal zone of a rocky coastline on foot or by swimming, without the aid of boats, surf boards or other craft.
 It is a high adrenaline day.

 “Carry on doing what you’re doing – everything was excellent and I will be recommending you as a great adventure activity company.”
 Beverley McGonagle